NikiYani/NikiYani.github.io/_posts/2020-11-01-clasp-knives-rat.md

 ---
 layout: post
-title: Clasp knives
+title: Clasp knives RAT
 tags: [3D-models, other]
-image: clasp_knives.png
+image: clasp_knives_rat.png
 ---
-Models of clasp knives.
+Models of clasp knives RAT.
 All texture sets (Unity, Unreal Engine, PBR) are also available.
 All models have lods (2-3 levels).